Tyson Foods to bring 376 jobs, $300 million in investment to Dan River Region

 The company will construct a 325,000-square-foot facility where they will cook, season, flash-freeze, package and ship out foods including Any'tizer Snacks, chicken nuggets, and other items.

-Founded in 1935 by John W. Tyson and grown under three generations of family leadership, Tyson Foods, Inc. has a broad portfolio of products and brands like Tyson, Jimmy Dean, Hillshire Farm, Ball Park, Wright, Aidells, ibp and State Fair.
+Founded in 1935 by John W. Tyson and grown under three generations of family leadership, Tyson Foods has a broad portfolio of products and brands like Tyson, Jimmy Dean, Hillshire Farm, Ball Park, Wright, Aidells, ibp and State Fair.

+"As consumers actively look to add more protein to their diets, Tyson is uniquely positioned as a category leader to to meet that growing demand," Noelle O'Mara, president of prepared foods for Tyson Foods, said in a prepared statement.
+"Our continued focus on consumer-driven innovation will accelerate this momentum and our investment in Danville-Pittsylvania County will help drive the long-term growth of the iconic Tyson brand."

 Headquartered in Springdale, Arkansas, the company has had a footprint in Virginia for more than 50 years and employs more than 2,000 people across the state in its hatchery, grain, and processing operations in Glen Allen area in Henrico County and in Temperanceville on the Eastern Shore.